Sydenham - Tempe - St Peters

 Sydenham - Tempe - St Peters features high concentrations of group households, with a higher-than-average median household size

 Family households account for 67.2% of all households, including 26.4% couples with children, 30.1% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 32.8%, with lone person households at 22.3% and group households comprising 10.5%.
-The median household size is 2.5 people, larger than the Greater Sydney average of 2.3.
+Non-family households make up the remaining 32.8%, with lone person households at 22.3% and group households comprising 10.5%.
+The median household size is 2.5 people, which is larger than the Greater Sydney average of 2.3.

 Frequently Asked Questions - Households